-Since the College requires that students be exposed to areas of knowledge and ways of thinking which may be new to them and which may radically change their ideas about eventual specialization, and since it is important that this diversified experience be gained early, the faculty strongly recommends that first-year students take no more than one course in any department in either semester of the first year.
-For the same reasons, sophomores normally will not be permitted to take more than two courses simultaneously in any one department.
-The Committee on Student Standing and Programs exercises general supervision over unusual combinations of courses.
+Since the College requires that students be exposed to areas of knowledge and ways of thinking which may be new to them and which may radically change their ideas about their eventual majors, and since it is important that this diversified experience be gained early, the faculty strongly recommends that first-year students take no more than one course in any department in either semester of the first year.
+For the same reasons, sophomores are strongly encouraged to take no more than two courses simultaneously in any one department.

-The responsibility for knowing and meeting the applicable degree requirements, as well as the academic regulations of the College, rests with each student.
-If there are any questions regarding these regulations, the student should raise them with his/her advisor or dean.
+The responsibility for knowing and meeting the applicable degree requirements as well as the academic regulations of the College rests with each student.
+If there are any questions regarding these regulations, they should be raised with the student’s academic advisor or dean.

 Registration and Course Load Policies

-The registrar issues detailed information concerning registration is issued by the Registrar’s Office each year and can be found on the Registrar’s website under Academic Calendar.
+Detailed information concerning registration is issued by the Registrar’s Office each year and can be found on the Registrar’s website under Academic Calendar.
 All deadlines for registration are the same at Haverford and Bryn Mawr are the same.
 However, there are different registration deadlines and procedures for courses offered at Swarthmore and the University of Pennsylvania.

 Students normally register for four course credits per semester, but since exceptions to this rule exist, they may arrange their programs with some flexibility.
 With consent of their advisors, students may enroll or pre-enroll for five credits in a given semester, or more than five credits with the approval of their dean.

 If a student wishes to carry fewer than four credits in a semester and does not have sufficient extra credits by the end of that semester to be on schedule to graduate in the maximum of four years (eight semesters) of study, he or she must seek approval from his or her dean.
 In order to maintain campus housing privileges, students must enroll for a minimum of three credits in any given semester regardless of whether they are on or ahead of schedule to graduate in the maximum of four years of study.